BenediktWz/BiLSTM-movie-review-sentiment-analysis/readme.md

 - 4: Positive

 This task is based on a Kaggle competition [https://www.kaggle.com/c/sentiment-analysis-on-movie-reviews].
 Our final model was a bidirectional LSTM neural network with BERT embeddings.
-The GloVe emebddings resulted in a very similar accuracy as the BERT embeddings.
+The GloVe emebddings resulted in a similiarily good performance as the BERT embeddings.
 We used the pytorch library to build the BiLSTM model and the transformers library for the BERT embeddings.

 ## Project Structure:
 - `Models-Archive`: Here we present our early approaches to the Problem with different Model Architectures.
 The Models follow the same core structure besides the shallow learning approach Logistic Regression.
 These Notebooks were our testing environments.